AequaTech/DIARY365_4NGISearch/README.md

 # DIARY 365 for NGI Search 4th Open Call

 The project is newly initiated, therefore only the proof of concept is visible here.

 At the moment the repository contains:
 * link to the landing page advertising the DIARY 365 App (https://DIARY365.html);
 * mock-up pictures of how the App will look on mobile development;
 * code of the web interface that will be created for DIARY 365;
 * slides showing DIARY 365’s business model.

-Upon acceptance of the DIARY 365 proposal, we will start working on developing a Minimum Viable Product (MVP) to develop the App, and we will upload in this repository also the following:
+Upon acceptance of the DIARY 365 proposal, we will start working on developing a Minimum Viable Product (MVP) to develop the App, and we will upload this repository also with the following:
 * the code of the mobile app that will be created for DIARY 365;
 * the NLP model for emotion detection developed by aequa-tech;
 * the NLP model for automatic translation developed by aequa-tech;
-* the excerpt from the digitalized diaries (within the permission of author’s rights);
+* the excerpts from the digitalized diaries (within the permission of author’s rights);
 * the URL to the site that presents the NGI-funded project and collects the community’s contributions that will be born around it (e.g. new partnerships with other national diaristic archives, museums, etc).